RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization: Experiments

 \section{Experiments}

-We evaluate \textsc{recon} on diverse datasets and symmetries to empirically validate its ability to recover interpretable and comparable symmetry distributions, and showcase practical applications.
-We use benchmark image datasets and a large-scale, real-world geometric graphs dataset exhibiting known ground truth $SO(2)$ and $SO(3)$ rotational symmetries respectively.
-We focus on rotation groups since rotations have been recognized as a significant challenge -- specially in 3D -- by several recent studies~\citep{Zhao_Wu_Chen_Lim_2020, Shen_Ren_Liu_Zhang_2021} even for small ($<15^\circ$) angles~\citep{Sun_Zhang_Kailkhura_Yu_Xiao_Mao_2022}, but our framework remains general for other groups.
-Implementation details, training hyperparameters and dataset preparation are provided in Appendix~\ref{app:implementation_details}.
-All our evaluations are performed on test data.
+We empirically validate \textsc{recon} on diverse datasets and \rebuttal{rotational} symmetry \rebuttal{distributions}.
+In particular, we use benchmark image datasets and a large-scale, real-world geometric graphs dataset exhibiting known ground truth $SO(2)$ and $SO(3)$ rotational symmetries respectively.
+We focus on rotation groups since rotations have been recognized as a significant challenge (specially in 3D) by several studies~\citep{Zhao_Wu_Chen_Lim_2020, Shen_Ren_Liu_Zhang_2021} even for small (<$15^\circ$) angles~\citep{Sun_Zhang_Kailkhura_Yu_Xiao_Mao_2022}, but our framework remains general.
+All our results are on test data, using the learned $\Theta$ and $\Lambda$ predictors trained with the pseudo-labels obtained through Algorithm~\ref{alg:recon_nn_search} (Sec.~\ref{subsec:inferring}).
+Further experimental details are provided in Appx.~\ref{app:implementation_details}.